Thomas Haines Dudley

-Thomas Haines Dudley (1819-1893) was consul of the United States of America in Liverpool during the American Civil War.
+Thomas Haines Dudley (9 October 1819 – 15 April 1893) was consul of the United States of America in Liverpool during the American Civil War.

 He was instrumental in leading efforts by the Federal Government to prevent British involvement in the war, and in particular in preventing blockade runners from Liverpool, such as the CSS Alabama, from assisting the Confederate war effort.

 Early life

 Family and childhood

-Thomas Haines Dudley was born in Burlington County New Jersey on October 9, 1819, to Evan and Ann Dudley.
+Thomas Haines Dudley was born in Burlington County, New Jersey on October 9, 1819, to Evan and Ann Dudley.
 Evan Dudley died when Haines Dudley was two years old.
-He was raised as a quaker by his mother.
+He was raised as a Quaker by his mother.
 Dudley was the youngest of four children.

 Marriage and children

 On March 4, 1846, Dudley married Emaline Matlack.
 They had four children together named Edward, Mary, Ellen and Henry.
 The youngest, named after Dudley's idol, Henry Clay, died at the age of two.

 Early career

 Dudley began his career as a school teacher and later began to study law under William N. Jeffers in Camden, New Jersey.
 He was admitted to the bar in 1845.
 As a lawyer he was active in anti-slavery affairs.
 His first case found him disguising himself as a slave trader to retrieve a free black mother and her children from southern slaveholders.
 Dudley was successful in his rescue attempt and was assisted by funds amassed by The Society of Friends, a Quaker organization located in Camden.
-By 1850, Dudley had held more prominent local positions like the city treasurer of Camden, the city solicitor, and chairman of the New Jersey executive committee for the Republican Party.
+By 1850, Dudley had held more prominent local positions like city treasurer of Camden, city solicitor, and chairman of the New Jersey executive committee for the Republican Party.